Constructing Interpretable Features from Compositional Neuron Groups: Concept Steering Evaluations

-Concept scores are computed with respect to a reference feature description. \citet{gur2025enhancing} has shown that input-centric descriptions are better for describing features in early layers, while output-centric descriptions are better for describing features in upper layers.
+We benchmark \texttt{SNMF} against Gemmascope and Llamascope (\texttt{SAE out}), the matched-capacity baseline (\texttt{SAE act}), and a strong supervised baseline, Difference-in-Means \citep[\texttt{DiffMeans};][]{wu2025axbenchsteeringllmssimple, rimsky-etal-2024-steering, marks2024geometrytruthemergentlinear, turner2024steeringlanguagemodelsactivation}.
+We do not include classical methods, such as PCA and ICA, as prior work \cite{wu2025axbenchsteeringllmssimple, cunningham2023sparseautoencodershighlyinterpretable} show they underperform SAEs in causal settings.
+Concept scores are computed with respect to a reference feature description. \citet{gur2025enhancing} showed that input-centric descriptions are better at describing features in early layers, while output-centric descriptions are better for describing features in upper layers.
 Therefore, we generate descriptions for early layer features using activating inputs (as explained in \S\ref{sec:interp}).
 For later layers, across all methods, we use an output-centric description.
 For an MLP feature (\texttt{SNMF} and \texttt{SAE act}), $\mathbf{z}_i$, we calculate its projection onto the residual stream via the MLP out weights,

 For features of \texttt{SAE out} and \texttt{DiffMeans} we directly use $\mathbf{f}_i$ as they were trained on MLP outputs.
 Next, we project the feature to the model's vocabulary space using the unembedding matrix, and generate the description based on the set of tokens corresponding to the top and bottom logits in the projection \cite{gur2025enhancing}.